Dakota-Logan/jikken_kyoiku/README.md

 The server side will be a little bit more liberal because of the nature of JS webservers.
 I may end up even writing in another language like Rust, but I would like to sharpen my js server skills before I forge my skills in Rust (javascript also pays more so thats something to take into account).

+<b>Each branch will have its own readme detailing what that branch is about!</b>